 I have made this recipe several times before I was happy with it.
 Here is what I learned:

-The meringues will be soft while they’re warm.
+Sugar free meringue cookies are soft while they're warm.
 They crisp up as they cool down and should NOT stick to the baking paper.
-If they do, they need more drying time at 50C / 120 F.

 You can make the recipe with only powdered erythritol - simply use 4.5 tablespoons of erythritol or an erythritol mix such as Swerve.

-Or lemon meringues?
-You can replace the vanilla extract with 1 teaspoon of lemon juice and add an additional teaspoon of lemon zest to the mix.
+- Lemon - Replace the vanilla extract with 1 teaspoon of lemon juice and add an additional teaspoon of lemon zest.

-Chocolate fans – try dipping the bottoms of the meringues into melted sugar free or dark chocolate (minimum 85% cocoa solids)!
+- Chocolate - Add 1-2 tablespoon cocoa powder and dip the bottoms of the meringues into melted sugar free chocolate!

 Tried this recipe?
 Give it a star rating below!